jldugger/blog/content/Life/2019-goals.md

 4. Start attending tech meetups in the bay area.
 5. Consolidate retirement accounts

-I want to adopt Anki as part of a lifetime learning framework.
+I want to adopt [Anki][2] as part of a lifetime learning framework.
 It's more commonly used for learning languages, and cramming for med school, but it should be good for other purposes.
 No more forgetting birthdays, or obscure core library functions!
 I've got a decent start at it, but due to unfortunate computer repair